neu-se/CS4530-CS5500-Spring-2021/assignments/hw1.md

 To receive a mark of "Meets minimum expectations" for Part 3, your code submission must:
 * Pass all included automated tests as reported by `npm test`
-* Have no style warnings or errors as reported by `npm run-script lint`
+* Have no style errors (may have warnings) as reported by `npm run-script lint`
 * Have no `@ts-ignore` or `eslint-disable` annotations

 **Warning**{: .label .label-yellow }  Submissions that do not meet the above criteria will receive no credit for Part 3.
-Please note that your code *must* pass all the automated tests that included with the handout, and *must* have no warnings or errors reported by the style checker that is included with the handout. **Do not wait to test or style check your code until the last minute.**
+Please note that your code *must* pass all the automated tests that included with the handout, and *must* have no errors reported by the style checker that is included with the handout. **Do not wait to test or style check your code until the last minute.**
 ## Submission Instructions
 TBD